|

 88" length , 30 1/2" width.

-This instrument was Frank Hubbard's last design, one he never had a
+This instrument started life as Frank Hubbard's last design, one he never had a

 chance to see made.
 This instrument was built in the years just

 following Frank's death by the Hubbard shop as an homage.
+It has been recently rebuilt with a less extreme scaling - one that allows it to be tuned to a'=415Hz.
 Its sound

 falls between that of Italian and Flemish instruments - just the thing